 What is the Median House Price?

-However, just like any piece of statistical data, it CANNOT be interpreted in isolation.
+However, just like any piece of statistical data, without understanding the definition, source of data and the underlying market conditions in the area, it CANNOT be interpreted in isolation.

-1. Market Trends: The median house price helps identify trends over time.
-An increase in the median price over several months or years can indicate rising home values, suggesting a potentially growing demand and limited supply.
+Market Trends: The median house price helps identify trends over time.
+An increase in the median price over several months or years can suggest buyers are buying more expensive properties.
+It may suggest a potentially growing demand and limited supply.
+However, we cannot draw this conclusion without understand the underlying property market and the types of properties that were sold in the area.

-2. Affordability: For potential buyers, the median house price provides a quick snapshot of the market's affordability.
-This figure can help buyers determine if a particular market is within their budget.
+Affordability: For potential buyers, the median house price provides a quick snapshot of the market's affordability.
+This figure can help buyers determine if there are properties that are within their budget in the area.

 Limitations of the Median House Price as a Market Indicator

-While the median house price offers valuable insights into a typical price of properties in the area, it has several major limitations that can lead to misunderstandings about the market's true condition.
+While the median house price offers valuable insights into a typical price of properties in the area, it has several major limitations that can lead to misunderstandings and confusion about the market's true condition.
+Property spruikers proclaiming "BOOM" suburbs are unfortunately using this confusion to convince buyers that what they are selling are top quality investment properties.

-1. Does Not Reflect All Market Segments: The median house price can be influenced by the mix of homes sold.
-For instance, if a larger number of high-end homes are sold in a particular period, the median price might rise, even if the prices of mid-range or low-end homes remain stagnant or decline.
+Does Not Reflect All Market Segments: The median house price is influenced by the mix of homes sold.
+For instance, a larger than usual number of high-end, more expensive quality houses sold in a particular period, will shift the median price, likely causing it to rise, even if the prices of mid-range or low-end homes remain stagnant or decline.
 Conversely, a surge in the sale of lower-priced homes can drag the median price down, masking strength in the higher-end market.
 Thus, the median price can be reliable only when similar number of each segments is sold.

-2. Ignores Supply and Demand Dynamics: The median house price does not account for the underlying supply and demand dynamics of the market.
-A rising median price might be interpreted as a sign of a strong market, but if it is driven by a significant supply shortage, it might also indicate affordability issues and market imbalances.
+Ignores Supply and Demand Dynamics: The median house price does not account for the underlying supply and demand dynamics of the market.
+A rising median price might be wrongly interpreted as a sign of a strong market, even if there is an massive oversupply of properties in the area.

-Here is why Median Price Is Not A Reliable Indicator of Market Strength
+Here is why Median Price Is Not A Good Indicator of Market Strength

 1. High-End Sales Skewing the Median:

-Imagine a scenario where a high-end luxury condominium development is released in an affluent Melbourne suburb like Toorak or a scenic bayside area.
-The project's success results in a high volume of sales to wealthy buyers and investors.
+Imagine a scenario where a high-end luxury condominium development is released in our fictitious suburb called Wonderland.
+And the project's success results in 2 penthouses worth $3 million each being sold to wealthy buyers and investors.

 It's important to note that this rise in the median price does not indicate a broader market trend.
-The prices of mid-range and affordable properties remain unchanged or may even decrease.
-There has been no change to the five other properties.
-The $600,000 property is still worth $600,000, and no one is paying $1,000,000 for it.
+The prices of the other five properties remain unchanged.
+The $600,000 property is still worth $600,000, and no one is going to pay $1,000,000 for it.

-Buyers who focus solely on the median price might incorrectly assume that all market segments are experiencing growth.
-Real estate agents and project marketers may use this statistic to convince buyers that apartments are good investment properties, claiming that "data do not lie."
-However, the narrative can be misleading.
+Buyers who focus solely on the median price might incorrectly assume that all market segments are experiencing strong capital growth.
+And real estate sales agents and project marketers will not hesitate to use this to convince buyers that apartments are good investment properties, claiming that "data do not lie."
+This "data do not lie" narrative is misleading.
+Older properties might have less demand now, and prices could have subsequently decrease.

 Understanding the nuances of the market and looking beyond median prices is essential for making informed real estate decisions.